- Data and Limits

-Section 215(b) of NAHA requires that the initial purchase price or after-rehabilitation value of homeownership units assisted with HOME funds not exceed 95 percent of the area median purchase price for single family housing, as determined by HUD.
-Historically, HUD used the FHA Single Family Mortgage Limit (known as the 203(b) limit) as a surrogate for 95 percent of area median purchase price.
+Section 215(b) of the National Affordable Housing Act (NAHA) requires that the initial purchase price or after-rehabilitation value of homeownership units assisted with HOME funds not exceed 95 percent of the area median purchase price for single family housing, as determined by HUD.
+Historically, HUD used the FHA Single Family Mortgage Limit (known as the 203(b) limits) as a surrogate for 95 percent of area median purchase price.
 However, statutory changes require the 203(b) limits to be set at 125 percent of area median purchase price.
-Consequently, PJs can no longer use the 203(b) limit as the HOME program homeownership value limit (i.e., initial purchase price or after rehabilitation value).
+Consequently, PJs can no longer use the 203(b) limits as the HOME Program homeownership value limits (i.e., initial purchase price or after rehabilitation value).

 In Section 92.254(a)(2)(iii) of the Final Rule published on July 24, 2013, HUD established new homeownership value limits for HOME Participating Jurisdictions (PJs).
 This new Rule was effective August 23, 2013.

 Newly Constructed Housing.
 The new HOME homeownership value limits for newly constructed HOME units is 95 percent of the median purchase price for the area based on Federal Housing Administration (FHA) single family mortgage program data for newly constructed housing.
-Nationwide, HUD has established a minimum limit or floor based on 95 percent of the U.S. median purchase price for new construction for nonmetropolitan areas.
+Nationwide, HUD established a minimum limit, or floor, based on 95 percent of the U.S. median purchase price for new construction for nonmetropolitan areas.
 This figure is determined by the U.S. Census Bureau.
-HUD has used the greater of these two figures as their HOME homeownership value limit for newly constructed housing in each area.
+HUD has used the greater of these two figures as their HOME homeownership value limits for newly constructed housing in each area.

 Existing Housing.
-The new HOME homeownership value limits for existing HOME units is 95 percent of the median purchase price for the area based on Federal FHA single family mortgage program data for existing housing and other appropriate data that are available nation-wide for sale of existing housing in standard condition.
-Nationwide, HUD has established a minimum limit or floor based on 95 percent of the state-wide nonmetropolitan area median purchase price using this data.
-HUD has used the greater of these two figures as their HOME homeownership value limit for existing housing in each area.
+The new HOME homeownership value limits for existing HOME units is 95 percent of the median purchase price for the area based on Federal FHA single family mortgage program data for existing housing and other appropriate data that are available nationwide for sale of existing housing in standard condition.
+Nationwide, HUD has established a minimum limit, or floor, based on 95 percent of the state-wide nonmetropolitan area median purchase price using this data.
+HUD has used the greater of these two figures as their HOME homeownership value limits for existing housing in each area.

 2014 - effective 1/01/2014